eccelerators/SimStm/README.rst

 SimStm though not a syntheziable IP, is presented in the same manner.
 SimStm tests itself by its own means.

-- ``helper``: The helper folder containing helper scripts only needed the SimStm selftest.
+- ``helper``: The helper folder containing helper scripts only needed for the SimStm selftest.
 - ``helper/proposal_for_setup_py.py``: Generating ``setup.py`` based on Eccelerators conventions.
 - ``helper/generate-ghdl-ant-build-xml.py``: Generating ``simulation/ghdl/build-ghdl.xml`` based on ``setup.py``.
 - ``helper/generate-modelsim-ant-build-xml.py``: Generating ``simulation/modelsim/build-modelsim.xml`` based on ``setup.py``.